 If your damages include injuries and not simply financial loss, your economic interests are far better served retaining Johnson//Becker as an individual rather than joining a class action case.

-Questions about a MamaRoo or RockaRoo Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About a MamaRoo or RockaRoo Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.